annitya/eZ-completion/readme.md

 * Add CompletionConfidence (order="before javaSkipAutopopupInStrings")
 * Streamline insertion of completions.
 * Support completions for multiple-values for criteria.
-* Display FieldType in field-completion lookup.
+* Display FieldType in field-completion lookup. (setTypeText)
 * Make data-provider for completions abstract.
 * Data-duplication in the completion-bundle is getting ridiculous.
 * Provide better progress-indicators for commands